rubienr/wacom/readme.md

 # Yet another Wacom Tool

-This tool allows a Wacom configuration beyond the limitations of the built-in configuration UIs of KDE Plasma, Gnome 2/3 or similar.
+This tool enables Wacom configuration beyond the limitation built-in configuration UIs of `KDE Plasma`, `Gnome 2/3` or similar.

-It is based on `xsetwacom`, `XBindKeys`, `xinput` and `xrandr`, doesn't depend on the desktop environment but requires X11 (no Wayland).
+It is based on `xsetwacom`, `XBindKeys`, `xinput` and `xrandr`.
+It doesn't depend on a specific desktop environment but requires X11 (no Wayland).

+At the time of writing this tool has no UI but covers the lack of fundamental features the built-in UIs cannot do:

+1. any button can change behaviour depending on the ring-button LED (or faked LED for devices that have none)
+2. button not only triggers hot-keys but can do also:
+   1. key sequences
+   2. scripts, commands

 **Sample configurations are available for:**

 - Express Key Remote Pad
+- Cintiq
+  - 21UX
+  - 22HD
+  - 22HDT
+- Intuos
-- Intuos BT
+  - BT
+  - Pro
-- Intuos Pro: PTH-680, PTH-651
+    - PTH-651
-- Cintiq: 21UX, 22HDT, 22HD
+    - PTH-680

 **Noteworthy features:**

 - cycle mapping in-between screens
 - auto adjust input area to preserve the `width:height` ratio on the display
-- modes: maps device button(s) (if any) according to the mode state
+- modes: maps device button(s) (if any) according to the mode
   - LED-dependent mode: read the device LEDs (if any)
-  - LED-independent mode(s): read mode state from persistence file
+  - LED-independent mode(s): read mode state from persistence file (fake LED; user defined modes)
-    - supports multiple user defined modes, i.e.: toggle touch, switch button mapping, ...
 - button events can be mapped to:
   - hot-keys (several keys pressed at once)
   - key sequence (i.e. reset zoom and rotation in Krita: first press `5`, then release `5`, then press `2`, then release `2`)